samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Mid_Volume.md

 **Description**:

-> This week, run an Easy-Moderate 60 minutes at RPE6 pace and include
+> This week, run an Easy-Moderate 60min at RPE6 pace and include 8x20-second
-> 8x20-second relaxed sprints at RPE10 with 40 seconds of rest after each one.
+> relaxed sprints at RPE10 with 40 seconds of rest after each one.

 ### Friday